 Typically, reducing sugar in your diet is about a lifestyle change.
 Too much of this sweet poison means you are not eating healthy and need to make some changes.
 So you must give up on some of your favorite junk foods and beverages that are hurting you.
 If you’re currently drinking sugar sodas, make a switch to the diet version which will slash the total sugar and calories to zero!
 However, make sure to watch out for the artificial sweeteners contained in diet sodas like aspartame, sucralose and saccharine since these can cause their own host of health issues.
 It’s always better to drink water since it’s much healthier for you and doesn’t have any calories or artificial sweeteners so it won’t cause issues with spiking insulin levels.
 If you don’t like the taste of plain water, try drinking flavored sparking water which comes in many different natural flavors.

-With much of the sugar hidden, cooking your own food is the best way to deal with this.
+With much of the sugar hidden when eating out at restaurants, cooking your own food is the best way to deal with this issue.
 It may seem like a lot of work, but in the end, it’s worth the extra effort.
 Being at the helm of exactly what and how much goes into your food puts you on a road to a healthier life.
-You can easily regulate the amount of ingredients and, if you need to add a little sugar, you will have complete control to determine how much you’re consuming.
+You can easily regulate the amount of ingredients and if you need to add a little sugar you will have complete control to determine how much you’re actually consuming.

 Reducing sugar might seem really difficult at first since food may suddenly becomes less appetizing.
 However, all of this is part of the transformation.
 With time, your taste buds will get accustomed to eating real whole foods and you will realize how good these nutrient dense foods taste in their natural form without all of the added sugars.
 The best part of making this lifestyle change is that you will be decreasing your chances of getting diabetes, heart disease and other major health conditions.